You are requested to contact the Reception/Admission counter, which functions round the clock, for any guidance or information regarding the hospital.

 Please pay by Cash or Demand Draft (DD).
 All Credit / Debit Cards accepted.
 DD should be in favour of The Madras Medical Mission, payable at Chennai.
 If you are a Foreigner or an NRI, you are requested to make payments in US Dollars.
 Indian patients can also make payments in US Dollars through NRI relatives.

 There is no provision for refund of the Package Charges.
 Bank facility is available (Union Bank of India).
 No direct payment of any kind is to be made to the staff of the hospital for their services.

 Schemes of Financial Assistance

-Madras Medical Mission has entered into agreement with certain public/private companies and as such credit facilities are extended to employees/dependants who are referred by these establishments, communications in this regard are dealt with by the Finance Department of the Hospital.
+MMM has entered into agreement with certain public/private companies and as such credit facilities are extended to employees/dependents who are referred by these establishments.
+Communications in this regard are dealt with by the Finance Department of the Hospital.